Ascomp with Codeine

 a history of drug or alcohol addiction.

-It is not known whether this medicine will harm an unborn baby.
+Tell your doctor if you are pregnant.
 If you use this medicine while you are pregnant, your baby could become dependent on the butalbital or codeine.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Taking aspirin during late pregnancy may cause bleeding in the mother or the baby during delivery.
-Tell your doctor if you are pregnant or plan to become pregnant.

-This medicine can pass into breast milk and may harm a nursing baby.
-The use of codeine by some nursing mothers may lead to life-threatening side effects in the baby.
-Aspirin use while breast-feeding could cause bleeding in the infant.
+This medicine can pass into breast milk and may lead to life-threatening side effects in the baby.
 Do not breast-feed while taking this medicine.

 Aspirin should not be given to a child or teenager who has a fever, especially if the child also has flu symptoms or chicken pox.
 Aspirin can cause a serious and sometimes fatal condition called Reye's syndrome in children.